elastic/kibana/x-pack/plugins/security_solution/server/endpoint/routes/resolver/docs/README.md

 }
 ```

 While we are iterating we also keep track of the largest ancestry array that we have seen.
 In our scenario that will be a size of 2.
-Then to determine the distant descendants we simply get the nodes that had the largest ancestry array size.
+Then to determine the distant descendants we simply get the nodes that had the largest ancestry array length.
 In this scenario that'd be `[C, E, F, H]`.

 ### Handling Pagination